MR

 Ivari is an 80-year-old insurance company in Canada with multiple coverage products for individuals and families.
 The company was once the Canadian branch of Transamerica Life until life re-insurance company, Wilton Re acquired it.

-Ivari’s term life options are available as stand-alone or can be layered with different terms, universal, or critical illness plans to create a more personalized coverage that spans a longer period.
+Ivari’s term life options are available as stand-alone or can be layered with different terms, universal, or critical illness plans to create a more personalised coverage that spans longer.

 They offer one of the best insurance plans for smokers.
 They also have a unique joint policy option with up to five people.